What is debt consolidation?

 2. It can cost you a lot

-If you are taking out a home equity loan to consolidate debt, it may seem to be a great idea but if you do not meet with your payments, your house can be taken away.
-With secured debt, you will always be tensed about what will happen if you are unable to repay the debt.
+If you are taking out a home equity loan to consolidate debt, it may seem like a great idea, but if you do not meet your payments, your house can be taken away.
+With secured debt, you will always be tense about what will happen if you are unable to repay the debt.
 On the other hand, with unsecured debt, such as a credit card, the worst that can happen is your rating and score may get dropped.

-3. It doesn’t take you out from debt
+3. It doesn’t take you out of debt

 Debt consolidation is not an ideal option if you want to fully get rid of debts.
 Having just one single payment to manage every month, you can think that you can easily get rid of debts.
 However, you may be tempted to use credit cards again after the previous debts are paid off.